Kristen Lepore Elections Project Manager

 Kristen studied at the Imperial College London and has a journalism degree from the University of Missouri.
-Some of her first jobs included covering entertainment news for the Chicago's free daily newspaper, RedEye, and reporting local news for GateHouse Media.
+One her first jobs included reporting on entertainment news for Chicago's free daily newspaper, RedEye.

 Stories by Kristen Lepore

 It's been a tough week, SoCal.
 As we head into the weekend, here are a handful of activities to help take your mind off it all.

 Thanksgiving by the beach?
 How about a turkey dinner and a comedy show?
 Here's a list of where to eat and what to do on Thanksgiving.

 Let's celebrate our week of hard work with beer, pancakes and more beer.
 Here's everything you need to know.

 Did someone say Friday?
 We don't know about you, but we sure are ready to kick back and relax.

 Astronomy, cat-themed ceramics and the most extravagant grocery store ever.
 The festivities start now.
 Here's everything you need to know.